-Besides his full time career with McLaughlin & Associates at RE/MAX KELOWNA and maintaining his role as Executive Producer at KAS and the Tourism Kelowna Board Representative for Arts and Culture, Nate has directed and choreographed numerous productions, taught the ever popular Glee performance troupe and performed in over 24 productions for KAS totalling about 400 performances over the past 13 years.
+Besides his full time career with McLaughlin & Associates at RE/MAX KELOWNA and maintaining his role as Executive Producer at KAS and the Tourism Kelowna Board Representative for Arts and Culture, Nate has directed and choreographed numerous productions, taught the ever popular Glee performance troupe and performed in over 28 productions for KAS totalling over 500 performances over the past 15 years.
 He is known for his tenor voice, tap dance and comic characters.
-Notable performances include Donkey in Shrek the Musical, Bobby in Company, Don Lockwood in Singin in the Rain, Jesus in Godspell, and the title role in Joseph and Amazing Technicolor Dreamcoat.
+Notable performances include Bert in Mary Poppins, Franknfurter in The Rocky Horror Show, Donkey in Shrek the Musical, Bobby in Company, Don Lockwood in Singin in the Rain, Jesus in Godspell, and the title role in Joseph and Amazing Technicolor Dreamcoat.

-A teacher, Tyler is currently teaching secondary English at Mount Boucherie Secondary School in West Kelowna, and is also the treasurer for the BC Teachers of English Language Arts provincial specialist association.
-Tyler presents regularly at provincial conferences and has been nominated for several awards including a teacher candidate excellence award by the University of British Columbia Okanagan, and has most recently been awarded the Affiliate Leadership Development Award from the National Council of Teachers of English (NCTE), which he will be receiving at the NCTE annual conference in Atlanta, Georgia.
+Tyler is a teacher at Kelowna Secondary School, and is also the treasurer for the BC Teachers of English Language Arts provincial specialist association.
+Tyler presents regularly at provincial conferences and has been nominated for several awards including a teacher candidate excellence award by the University of British Columbia Okanagan, and has been awarded the Affiliate Leadership Development Award from the National Council of Teachers of English (NCTE), which he received at the NCTE annual conference in Atlanta, Georgia.